Guidebooks for Authors

 Opening Up To Indie Authors: BUY NOW ON:

-How to Get your Books into Bookstores, by Debbie Young, which will be available autumn 2015.
+How to Get your Books into Bookstores, by Debbie Young, which will launch at our Indie Author Fringe event at BEA.

 Also coming soon, Director Orna Ross’s guide to how she self-publishes.